ViktoriaCreates/QA_Portfolio_Viktoriia_Colozzo/README.md

 Portfolio Overview

-This repository serves as a showcase of some of my key skills and experiences in the field of software quality assurance.
-Here, you'll find examples of my work in test development and bug report creation.
+This repository serves as a showcase of some of my key skills and experiences in the field of software quality assurance, including test development, bug report creation, and integration with Postman for 2 projects in TestRail.com that I have created, utilizing their API endpoints.

 I am committed to continuously updating this portfolio with examples of additional tools and technologies, ensuring it remains a comprehensive showcase of my capabilities.

-Key Highlights

-Test Case Development: Proficient in creating comprehensive test cases to ensure the quality and reliability of software products using JSON, JIRA, and Excel formats.

-Test Scenarios Development: Experienced in writing test scenarios in Gherkin syntax, enhancing test coverage and facilitating clear communication between stakeholders.

-Bug Report Creation: Skilled in identifying and documenting software defects effectively using JIRA and Excel.

 Included Materials